keyan-m/cardano-lottery/README.md

 # Cardano Lottery

-A decentralized and trust-less lottery contract on Cardano, leveraging the randomness of the proof-of-work token, [Fortuna](https://minefortuna.com/).
+A decentralized and trust-less lottery contract on Cardano, leveraging randomness from the proof-of-work token, [Fortuna](https://minefortuna.com/).

 ## How does it work?